 Just like it takes money to make money, it takes time to save time.
 Implementing tech might require minimal time up front, but in the end, you’ll make up that time in spades.
 Having an agile tech stack allows you to adapt easily to changing technologies and software.
 However, it’s not uncommon to hit a brick wall in getting the financing to invest in those updates.
 Therefore, it’s important for executives to be forward-thinking and understand how the pros of implementation outweigh the cons in terms of time and effort.

 Demonstrating how new technology improves efficiencies, productivity and sales help your C-suite overcome the implementation paradox.
-The belief new tech isn’t worth the time has held many a company back.
-Educating your executive team on the
+Basically, the belief new tech isn’t worth the time has held many a company back.
+Educating your executive team on the evolving technology landscape is key.

 2. The benefits of best-in-class